H70 - Abercrombie Building

 NSW 2006 Australia

-Dr Eric Knight is Senior Lecturer in Innovation and Management at the University of Sydney Business School, and is a Visiting Research Fellow at the University of Oxford.
+Dr Eric Knight is an Associate Professor in Innovation and Management at the University of Sydney Business School, and is a Visiting Research Fellow at the University of Oxford.

 Australian Financial Review